-Providing solutions to coffee farmers to face climate change.
+Providing solutions for coffee farmers who face climate change.

-Helping farmers produce qualitative coffee by planting trees in coffee’s parcels to create shadow.
+Helping farmers produce qualitative coffee by shade-planting trees in and around coffee parcels.

 Empowering communities through agroforestry practices.

 “All the family is involved in the farm lifestyle.
 For example my mother cultivates her vegetable garden under the shadow of the coffee parcel.” – Manuel Arbey Cortez Alban

 The Cauca Y Nariño project was established in 2014 to support small-holder coffee farmers in addressing climate change while combating land erosion and extreme climatic events.
 Shade-grown coffee landscapes and watersheds located in the Colombian cordilleras regions face uncontrolled deforestation due to agriculture and cattle grazing expansion in addition to increasing temperatures, droughts and heavy rain.

 This project involves the implementation of agroforestry practices into coffee systems, seeking to address the worsening farming conditions of regular pests and diseases which affect coffee fields and yields, loss of biodiversity, reduced pollination, pest control and water resources.
 It promotes climate change mitigation and adaptation in a global biodiversity hotspot.